A reviews round-up for Harlequinade / All On Her Own at the Garrick Theatre.

 The Terence Rattigan double bill Harlequinade / All On Her Own opened alongside The Winter’s Tale this week and unlike The Winter’s Tale, critics have been divided on all but one thing – it’s a good dose of farcical froth.
 This never-before-seen double bill celebrates the contrast in Rattigan’s astonishing range and Zoë Wanamaker excels in her brief but powerfully atmospheric monologue All On Her Own and as Dame Maud an acidic old-hand in Harlequinade.

-"Zoë Wanamaker is in soul-baring form in Rattigan double-bill depicting the actor-manager tradition the Branagh season is designed to subvert."
+REVIEWS ROUND-UP"Zoë Wanamaker is in soul-baring form in Rattigan double-bill depicting the actor-manager tradition the Branagh season is designed to subvert."
 Michael Billington

 “This sparkling Terence Rattigan double bill is the strongest of the opening plays in Kenneth Branagh's West End season” “Branagh is genuinely fantastic”